On Jan. 1, 2020, “business as usual” will be a thing of the past with OASIS-D1 and PDGM going into effect.

 Consequently, the upcoming regulatory changes will increasingly place pressure on clinician’s documentation competency for both payment and to meet the CoP standards.
 But not all the burden falls on the clinicians.
 The patient-driven groupings model (PDGM) will impact every aspect of the agency’s operations from referral to discharge.
 Agencies will need to implement procedures that balance business skills between all departments.

-In this free webinar, Sharon Hamilton of Briggs Healthcare will explain the connection between PDGM and the timely completion of the OASIS items in the comprehensive assessment.
+In this free webinar, Sharon Hamilton and Lisa Selman-Holman explain the connection between PDGM and the timely completion of the OASIS items in the comprehensive assessment.

 At the end of the webinar, Lisa Selman-Holman will join Sharon for a Q&A.

 [Free webinar] PDGM and OASIS-D1/Comprehensive assessment: The value of one thought process

 Lisa Selman-Holman, JD, BSN, RN, HCS-D, COS-C, HCS- O, HCS-H, AHIMA ICD-10-CM Ambassador | Founder, Selman-Holman & Associates

 Sharon Hamilton, MS, RN, CFDS | Clinical Consultant, Briggs Healthcare

 What you’ll learn